 About Traditional Chinese Medicine

-That said, there is a significant and growing body of evidence-based research demonstrating the effectiveness of certain acupuncture protocols for a wide range of conditions.
-While scientific debate continues, a 2003 World Health Organisation review of clinical trails recognised the effectiveness of acupuncture in treating a range of conditions.
+There is a significant and growing body of evidence-based research demonstrating the effectiveness of certain acupuncture protocols for a wide range of conditions.
+The British Acupuncture Council maintains a set of fact sheets on these conditions.

 The UK’s Committee for Practice in Advertising will only allow advertising material (including websites) to claim acupuncture is effective for the treatment of specific conditions.
 It is therefore necessary to say clearly that Traditional Chinese medicine should be considered as a complementary therapy and the Fertility Support Company does not advocate it as an alternative to Western medicine.

 If you are in any doubt about your health or any symptoms you are experiencing you should consult your doctor.
 The Fertility Support Company and its practitioners do not claim to “cure” infertility or any other ailment.
 As with any treatment, the response of any individual to acupuncture and herbal medicine may be different to that of others and there is always the possibility that a small minority of patients experience side effects.
 If you experience anything unusual, please call me immediately.

 To read about what my patients have to say about their experience and the support they have received, please see the Baby Gallery.

 “Like many, I have also come to the realisation that Traditional Chinese Medicine (TCM) is very beneficial for the treatment of fertility issues and I would advise anyone having problems conceiving to start with TCM before considering IVF.
 My problem ended up being a very straightforward and common one and yet the fertility clinic did not diagnose it.
 I could have ended up paying for very costly IVF treatments and suffering a lot of physical and emotional turmoil!”